bradykuo/Deep-Learning-Image-Classification-Projects/README.md

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is available for academic and educational purposes.

 ## Acknowledgments